Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

 ### Core Abstractions: Blocks vs. Features

-I think everyone can tell Snap's [Robusta](https://eng.snap.com/speed-up-feature-engineering) has an unmistakable Google flavor (think [MapReduce](https://research.google/pubs/mapreduce-simplified-data-processing-on-large-clusters/), [FlumeJava](https://research.google/pubs/flumejava-easy-efficient-data-parallel-pipelines/), [Dataflow](https://research.google/pubs/the-dataflow-model-a-practical-approach-to-balancing-correctness-latency-and-cost-in-massive-scale-unbounded-out-of-order-data-processing/)) --- just like the rest of their ML stacks (Kubeflow, TensorFlow).
+I think many can tell Snap's [Robusta](https://eng.snap.com/speed-up-feature-engineering) has an unmistakable Google flavor (think [MapReduce](https://research.google/pubs/mapreduce-simplified-data-processing-on-large-clusters/), [FlumeJava](https://research.google/pubs/flumejava-easy-efficient-data-parallel-pipelines/), [Dataflow](https://research.google/pubs/the-dataflow-model-a-practical-approach-to-balancing-correctness-latency-and-cost-in-massive-scale-unbounded-out-of-order-data-processing/)) --- like the rest of their ML stacks (e.g., Kubeflow, TensorFlow).
 I haven't checked, but Snap's ML team must have been founded by Google engineers.
 This aligned block design is incredibly complex and clever, and perhaps unusual.
 In my last weeks at DoorDash, someone asked in the ML platform channel whether we could avoid loading last 30 days' data every day to recompute 30-day aggregations, seeing how today's data has a 29-day overlap with that of yesterday.
 People thought it was a good idea but couldn't be done.
 Snap's idea of pre-computing small aggregation blocks and assembling them into arbitrary windows is ingenious.

-By contrast, Uber's Feature Store [Palette](https://www.uber.com/blog/palette-meta-store-journey/) uses a more general, flexible design, with the core abstraction being features.
-Features can be generated in many ways --- e.g., via a remote procedure call (e.g. calling an external ETA-service to get store ETA), a Flink SQL job that transforms Kafka streams into realtime features, or an ad-hoc job dumping results to S3.
-Batch-computed feature outputs are written first to the offline Feature Store (Hive), then synced to the online Feature Store (Cassandra); near-realtime features are ingested directly into the online store and later ingested into the offline store to keep training and serving consistent.
-It's less effective at heavy aggregations, but better at handling "weird" or "random" features.
+By contrast, Uber's Feature Store [Palette](https://www.uber.com/blog/palette-meta-store-journey/) uses a more general, flexible design, with the core abstraction being features, not blocks.
+Features can be generated in many ways --- e.g., via a remote procedure call (e.g. calling an external ETA-service to get store ETA), a Flink SQL job that transforms Kafka streams into realtime features, or an ad-hoc job dumping features to S3.
+Batch-computed feature outputs are written first to the offline Feature Store (Hive), then synced to the online Feature Store (Cassandra); near-realtime features are ingested directly into the online store and later logged into the offline store to keep training and serving consistent.
+Maybe it's less effective at heavy aggregations, but better at handling "weird" or "random" features.

 ## Real-Time Features